 Brown recommends bringing your own chairs and folding table, as well as your own food, drinks and utensils.
-While COVID-19 isn't foodborne, preparing your own food reduces the number of hands touching your stuff and the amount of contact you have with others.
+While the coronavirus isn't foodborne, preparing your own food reduces the number of hands touching your stuff and the amount of contact you have with others.

-If you plan to take a dip in the pool, bring a beach towel, too.
+If you plan to take a dip in the pool, bring your own beach towel, too.
 And always pack essentials like hand sanitizer (with at least 60 percent ethanol), a mask or two, tissues, disinfectant wipes and paper towels.

 When you arrive at the gathering, you might want to hug and kiss your friends and loved ones.
 Unfortunately, this isn't a good idea.
 Steer clear of shaking hands, doing elbow bumps or giving hugs — basically anything that involves close contact — in favor of verbal greetings, recommends the CDC.